Nicolás de Ovando

 Frey Nicolás de Ovando (c.
-1460 – 29 May 1511) was a Spanish soldier from a noble family and a Knight of the Order of Alcántara, a military order of Spain.
+1460 – 29 May 1511) was a Spanish imperial soldier from a noble family and a Knight of the Order of Alcántara, a military order of Spain.
 He was Governor of the Indies in the Columbian Viceroyalty (seated in Hispaniola) from 1502 until 1509, sent by the Spanish crown to investigate the administration of Francisco de Bobadilla and re-establish order.
-Ovando "pacified" the island of Hispaniola by force, subduing native Americans and rebellious Spaniards, with disorderly colonists being sent back to Spain in chains.
-He implemented the encomienda system with the native Taíno population.
+Ovando "pacified" the island of Hispaniola by force, subduing Indigenous people and rebellious Spaniards, with disorderly colonists being sent back to Spain in chains.
+He implemented the encomienda system with the Indigenous population.